danielleallen/JParty/README.md

 JParty supports visual clues, but the user must find the images.
 To add visual clues for a particular game:
 1. Create a folder in `jparty/data/question_media` with the game of interest's J-Archive url id.
-2. Then for each question that needs visual clues, add an image with the name of the question coordinates separated by a "-" as a ".jpg".
-The top left question should be saved as "0-0.jpg", and the bottom left should be "5-4.jpg".
+2. Then for each question that needs visual clues, add an image with the board number (Jeopardy is '1', Double Jeopardy is 2) the name of the question coordinates separated by a "-" as a ".jpg".
+The top left question in the first board should be saved as "1-0-0.jpg", and the bottom left should be "1-5-4.jpg".

 ## Requirements:
 ### For running the app (binary)